mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

     ...
     ```

-4. Suppose our turtle tess is at heading `0` — facing east.
-We execute the statement `tess.left(3645)`.
+4. Suppose our turtle tess is at heading <mark>0</mark> — facing east.
+We execute the statement <mark>tess.left(3645)</mark>.
 What does tess do, and what is her final heading?

-5. Assume you have the assignment `xs = [12, 10, 32, 3, 66, 17, 42, 99, 20]`
+5. Assume you have the assignment <mark>xs = [12, 10, 32, 3, 66, 17, 42, 99, 20]`

     a.
 Write a loop that prints each of the numbers on a new line.

     b.
 Write a loop that prints each number and its square on a new line.

     c.
-Write a loop that adds all the numbers from the list into a variable called `total`.
-You should set the `total` variable to have the value `0` before you start adding them up, and print the value in total after the loop has completed.
+Write a loop that adds all the numbers from the list into a variable called <mark>total</mark>.
+You should set the <mark>total</mark> variable to have the value <mark>0</mark> before you start adding them up, and print the value in total after the loop has completed.

     d.
 Print the product of all the numbers in the list. (product means all multiplied together)

-6. Use `for` loops to make a turtle draw these regular polygons (regular means all sides the same lengths, all angles the same):
+6. Use <mark>for</mark> loops to make a turtle draw these regular polygons (regular means all sides the same lengths, all angles the same):

     - An equilateral triangle
     - A square
     - A hexagon (six sides)
     - An octagon (eight sides)

-7. A drunk pirate makes a random turn and then takes `100` steps forward, makes another random turn, takes another `100` steps, turns another random amount, etc. A social science student records the angle of each turn before the next 100 steps are taken.
-Her experimental data is `[160, -43, 270, -97, -43, 200, -940, 17, -86]`.
+7. A drunk pirate makes a random turn and then takes <mark>100</mark> steps forward, makes another random turn, takes another <mark>100</mark> steps, turns another random amount, etc. A social science student records the angle of each turn before the next 100 steps are taken.
+Her experimental data is <mark>[160, -43, 270, -97, -43, 200, -940, 17, -86]</mark>.
 (Positive angles are counter-clockwise.)
 Use a turtle to draw the path taken by our drunk friend.

 8. Enhance your program above to also tell us what the drunk pirate’s heading is after he has finished stumbling around.
-(Assume he begins at heading `0`).
+(Assume he begins at heading <mark>0</mark>).

 9. If you were going to draw a regular polygon with 18 sides, what angle would you need to turn the turtle at each corner?